The people of Ontario just reminded all of us very powerfully of why we need PR! So did the Toronto Star editorial supporting it, a first.

 Rural and urban voters in every region of Ontario would have effective votes and fair representation in both government and opposition.
 That’s a basic principle of proportional representation.

-For example, let’s see what would happen using the mixed-member proportional system with open lists in ten regions.
-The regions would have an average of 12 MPPs each (seven local MPPs, five regional MPPs elected to top-up seats).
+For example, let’s see what would happen using the mixed-member proportional system (used in Germany, New Zealand and Scotland).
+Using eight regions, the regions would have an average of 15 MPPs each (nine local MPPs, six regional MPPs elected to top-up seats).

 Did your vote count?